-There are two general categories of accidents: crane accidents and rigging accidents.

-Crane accidents are those that occur during operation of a category 1, 2, 3, or 4 crane.
+There are two general categories for accidents: Crane Accidents and Rigging Accidents.
+Crane accidents are those that occur during operation of a Category 1, 2, or 3 crane.

-Rigging accidents are those that occur when gear and equipment identified in Section 14 is used by itself in a weight handling operation, for example without category 1 through 4 cranes, or when covered gear is used with multi-purpose machines, Material Handling Equipment (for example forklifts), and equipment covered by NAVFAC P-300 in a weight handling operation.
+Rigging accidents are those that occur when gear and equipment identified in section 14 is used by itself in a weight handling operation, for example, without Category 1 through 3 cranes, or when